SRINIKHIL2005/EDUGALXY/README.md

 ## 🚀 Project Overview

-**Edu Feedback Galaxy** is a next-generation, AI-powered educational platform designed to revolutionize the way students, teachers, and administrators interact with feedback, quizzes, and learning analytics.
-The system leverages advanced AI (Gemini, Google APIs), real-time multiplayer quiz battles, document-based quiz generation, and a robust authentication and leaderboard system to create a dynamic, engaging, and data-driven educational experience.
+**Edu Feedback Galaxy** is a next-generation, AI-powered educational platform with a cyberpunk-inspired, animated interface.
+It revolutionizes feedback, quizzes, and analytics for students, teachers, and admins.
+The system features advanced AI (Gemini, Google APIs), real-time multiplayer quiz battles, document-based quiz generation, and a robust authentication and leaderboard system—all in a visually stunning, futuristic UI.

 ---